sldblog/rabbitmq-graph/README.md

 ## Assumptions

 - Routing keys are in the format of `application.entity.event_verb` or `application.entity.postfix1.postfix2`.
 Any number of postfixes are possible, separated by dots.
-- Consumer tags are configured to contain the name of the consuming application.
+- [Consumer tags][hutch-consumer-tag-pr] are configured to contain the name of the consuming application.

 ## How to run?